woodser/monero-java/README.md

 `compile 'io.github.monero-ecosystem:monero-java:0.2.1'`

 You are now ready to use this library with [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html) and [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) endpoints.
+If you wish to use native JNI bindings, first [build the JNI shared libraries](#how-to-build-jni-shared-libraries).

+## Developer guide

+Please refer to [monero-javascript's developer guide](https://github.com/monero-ecosystem/monero-javascript#developer-guide) which mostly translates to monero-java.

 ## How to build JNI shared libraries